jlinoff/git2dot/pkg/README.md

+## Package for use in a virtual environment

 Shows how to package git2dot into a python package for official distribution using a virtual environment.
 When the installation is complete, you will be able to run git2dot as a python package